Lamarcke/Jakan/README.md

 What can you expect?

 -   All requests are cached by default in a store of your choice.
     This, combined with Jikan's own cache, means you will hardly ever make unnecessary requests to MAL.
     `Powered by axios-cache-interceptor`

 -   Platform-agnostic: Built to work with Node and on the browser.

 -   Typescript first
     Typescript is a first citizen here, and almost all request endpoints and their parameters (even the parameters of the parameters) have been mapped, so building queries is a breeze.
-    Results are also mapped, this means that you know what values are in a result.
+    Results are also mapped.

 -   As simple as it gets
     We use axios under the hood.
 All methods are async by default.
 No expensive calculations, no unnecessary dependencies.

 ## Installation